What is Electroneum & How Does it Work? - ETN for Beginners

 This is what is known as a hot wallet, or in other words, a wallet that is connected to the internet and has a higher risk of getting compromised than a cold wallet.

 Electroneum also offers this for more security-savvy users with an offline wallet generator, for saving wallets as PDFs.
 Simply open the PDF, print the key sets, and use that paper wallet in the future.

 The answer to this question will depend on you, and what your investment goals are.
 If you want a solid return, this is difficult to answer, as all cryptocurrencies are volatile and unpredictable.

 If you want to engage in the world of cryptocurrency investing, you should always invest with the amount of money that will not ruin you financially or set you back a lot even if you end up losing it.

 There are many experts online that have speculated and concluded that Electroneum is a worthy contender to this market and will be here for a long time.
 Due to its development and real-world implementations, as well as its high level of convenience, it could increase in value over the next few years.
 Keep in mind that there are no certainties or guarantees in the world of investing.
-Get the app here for google play store and here for app store.
+Get the app here on the Google play store and here on the iOS App store.

 Alternative CryptocurrenciesView more Cryptocurrencies

 There will be a total of 21 billion ETN coins, currently almost 18 billion, which leaves another 4 billion that has been yet to be mined.